 FUNDING AREAS: Education and youth, arts and culture, policy

 PROFILE: Founded in 1997, the David Herro Charitable Foundation was established by Chicago businessman David Herro, a partner of Harris Associates.
-The David Herro Charitable Foundation’s grantmaking includes support of education and arts organizations.
+The David Herro Charitable Foundation’s grantmaking includes education and arts organizations.

 Herro comes from a humble background and attended Catholic school, which he now strongly supports.
 He and his longtime partner Jay Franke, a dancer, are also arts patrons.
 Herro helped launch Chicago Dancing Festival, an event that draws dance companies from around the country, in 2007.
 Jay serves as the festival's artistic director.

 In a recent fiscal year, grants ranged from $22,653 to $1,000,000 given to Big Shoulders Fund.
 Past grantees include Big Shoulders Fund which works in inner city Chicago; LEARN Charter School Network, Holy Trinity High School, Museum of Contemporary Art Chicago; Music and Dance Theater Chicago; and Better Government Association, “a Chicago-based investigative journalism non-profit organization.”
 Herro has described himself as libertarian and is a steady Republican donor.
 Review the funder''s recent tax records to learn more about past grantees.